 In February 2010 portions of PARK were presented in New York City at Dance Theater Workshop (now New York Live Arts) during Kathy Westwater's Studio Space Residency, featuring choreography and direction by Kathy Westwater; poetry and vocal concepts by Jennifer Scappettone; art direction by Seung Jae Lee; music by Sean Meehan and Toshimura Nakamura; and performances by Westwater, Abby Block, Rebecca Brooks, Phil Colosi, Rebecca Davis, Ursula Eagly, and Kazu Nakamura.
 A review of this showing by Thom Donovan appears here.

-PARK at Fresh Kills is a site-specific interdisciplinary performance series developed by Westwater, Lee, and Scappettone over the course of several creative residencies at Fresh Kills Landfill, on Staten Island, New York, beginning in 2010.
+PARK at Fresh Kills was a site-specific interdisciplinary performance series developed by Westwater, Lee, and Scappettone over the course of several creative residencies at Fresh Kills Landfill, on Staten Island, New York, beginning in 2010.
 Collaborative fieldwork, rehearsals, and other processes of ideation were sponsored by iLAND, the Freshkills Park Alliance and the New York Department of Sanitation, the Millay Colony, and the Office of Recuperative Strategies, among various other funding and commissioning bodies, as well as through years of individual research by all parties.
 The work was presented on-site while Fresh Kills Landfill was still in operation on June 26, 2010 and on November 5, 2011.
 Tours of the Freshkills Park site (technically still closed to the public, and under the jurisdiction of the New York Department of Sanitation) introducing visitors to the site’s complex engineering, infrastructure, and ecology preceded these showings.

 * * *